Avoiding Judgment Liens in Bankruptcy

 Bankruptcy Helps Avoid Judicial Liens

-Eric Steiden understands how difficult this time of your life is, and is dedicated to using his experience to help you navigate it.
-He has more than 17 years of experience.
+Eric Steiden is dedicated to using his experience to help you navigate through this difficult time.
+He has more than 25 years of experience.
 Our bankruptcy lawyers are able to serve clients throughout Hamilton County, with two offices in Cincinnati, and Northern Kentucky, including Boone and Kenton Counties, with offices in Florence and Covington.

 How a Lien Attaches